Contact Us

 4. How does state approval impact consumer policies?

-The distinction between admitted and non-admitted insurance products has an abundance of implications for insurance carriers, agents, and brokers, but the biggest impact that this difference has on consumers boils down to pricing and coverage options.
+The distinction between admitted insurance products vs. non-admitted insurance products has an abundance of implications for insurance carriers, agents, and brokers, but the biggest impact that this difference has on consumers boils down to pricing and coverage options.

 A more affordable, admitted product might not be able to include certain protections, or might exclude certain pets entirely based on eligibility.
 A non-admitted product would cost more to buy, but would also have the flexibility to offer more coverage to more people.
 While an admitted product will be a good choice for many consumers, non-admitted options are important for the subset of people who aren’t a good match for what admitted products can offer.